 If there was one thing that keeps yourself and charity: water moving forward what would it be?

 Seeing firsthand how people’s lives transform when they receive access to clean water.
 We’ve said for years that water changes everything.
 It dramatically impacts health, it impacts local economies as women and girls get time back in their day that they can turn into income.
-It impacts education as schools improve with clean water and toilets, and it even restores dignity to women who often don’t have enough water to keep their bodies and clothes clean.
+It impacts education as schools improve with clean water and restrooms, and it even restores dignity to women who often don’t have enough water to keep their bodies and clothes clean.
 The amazing thing about working on water is that it’s a solvable issue.